Onramp

 Custody is two trade-offs: how much control you keep, and how much operational friction you accept.
-Onramp is unusual — it sits in the high-control half (you hold 3 of 5 keys) while still keeping enough convenience for non-technical users to recover.
+Onramp sits in the provider-custodied half — the custodian holds the signing keys and you hold a legal claim, not direct control, with low day-to-day friction.

 Editorial positioning — not a numeric scoring axis.
-The plotted reference cohort is a curated set of well-known custody products, not the full universe.
+Grey markers are reference archetypes, not the full universe.

 Onramp belongs in the queue because its 2-of-3 distribution across Onramp + BitGo + Coincover occupies a specific niche between full self-custody and single-custodian institutional custody — a niche Pledge readers ask about often.